samhitapn/sWGS-HRD/README.md

 9. GenomeInfoDb
 10. heatmap3

+Note:
-Note : To run directly using in-house softwares, all the above softwares and r packages are installed in
+a) To run directly using in-house softwares, all the above softwares are available in:

     "/ifs/data/research/projects/ltg/software/"

+b) The R version and the necessary pacakges can all be accessed as part of a miniconda environment which can be accessed when required using:

+    source activate /ifs/data/research/projects/ltg/software/miniconda3/envs/R.3.6.0/

 ### Launch the CNA and Genotyping jobs - automatically
 In the file /ifs/data/research/projects/Samhita/srcFinal/hrd_sWGS.job, modify the necessary parameters: